 • Mold

-Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can reduce other issues related to poor indoor air quality.
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can lower other troubles associated with low indoor air quality.
 These entail:

 • Headaches